qorix-group/docs-as-code/src/extensions/score_header_service/README.md

 GITHUB_REF_NAME: Github reference name (<pull request no>/merge)
 GITHUB_REPOSITORY: Github repository <org>/<repo>

-## Excecution
+## Execution
 The document generation has to be executed as follows:

     GH_TOKEN=$GH_TOKEN bazel run //docs:incremental

-Sphinx cannot acess the environment variables when started via bazel build.
+Sphinx cannot access the environment variables when started via Bazel build.

 If extraction method **Merge commit info** is used the document generation can be executed as follows: